IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 ORCID Log In
 ~~~~~~~~~~~~~

 You can set up your Dataverse installation account to allow you to log in using your ORCID credentials.
-ORCID® is an independent non-profit effort to provide an open registry of unique researcher identifiers and open services to link research activities and organizations to these identifiers.
+ORCID is an independent non-profit effort to provide an open registry of unique researcher identifiers and open services to link research activities and organizations to these identifiers.
 Learn more at `orcid.org <http://orcid.org>`_.

 Create a Dataverse installation account using ORCID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^